dilawar/ncbs/handbook/student_handbook.markdown

 date : \today
 header-includes :
     - \usepackage[top=3cm, bottom=3cm, left=3cm, right=4cm]{geometry}
+    - \usepackage[misc]{ifsym}
     - \usepackage[sfdefault,light]{FiraSans}
     - \usepackage{fancyhdr}
     - \pagestyle{fancy}
 ---

+\newcommand\MAILTO[2]{#1 \Letter\; \href{mailto:#2}{\nolinkurl{#2}}}

+**Disclaimer**
+The purpose of this handbook is to outline the procedures for students to receive a degree.
+This handbook will be updated annually in August.
+Any major changes made prior to that time will be posted to our website with notification to all graduate students by email.
+The information in this handbook should be viewed as guidelines and are subject to change depending on the policies of the Institutes.

 # HONOUR CODE
 Our community operates on a principle of trust.
 Most research materials